phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 }
 ```

-We have to explicitly import the `println` macro in order to use it.
-This is different from the standard library where the `println` macro is implicitly imported.
-Note that the macros live directly under the crate root (i.e. `crate::println` instead of `crate::vga_buffer::println`) because of the `#[macro_export]` attribute.
+Note that we don't have to import the macro in the main function, because it already lives in the root namespace.

 As expected, we now see a _“Hello World!”_ on the screen: